Chibale Zambia: types of spirit possession

 Mwami possession

 Chibale Zambia: types of spirit possession.
 The work of the Mwami mediums is to solve problems and to heal.
-Almost all big shing’anga are Mwami mediums.
-The possessing spirits are the spirits of deceased Lenje and Lima, sometimes Kaonde, Lamba or Lala, chiefs6Mwami is the Lenje word for chief, plural: abami.
+Almost all prominent shing’anga are Mwami mediums.
+The possessing spirits are the spirits of deceased Lenje and Lima chiefs, sometimes Kaonde, Lamba, or Lala chiefs6Mwami is the Lenje word for chief, plural: abami.
 Mukamwami: spouse of the mwami..
-Mwami songs are about healing, illness or any other subject connected to staining.
+Mwami songs are about healing, illness, or any other subject connected to staining.
 The language is a mixture of Lala and the language of the area where the chief, now the possessing spirit, used to live.
 Other aspects are equally important in the categorisation of a dance as Lenje-like.
 For instance, the behaviour of the dancer, her attire, her songs, and the time of the day and the occasion at which she performs.

 Forms of Mwami possession

 There are three forms of Mwami possession.
 Firstly, there is the Mwami shing’anga, a medium who can sing and dance very well, heals, solves problems and leads a cult of affliction group.
-Then, there are Mwami mediums who are members of that cult group who still need some treatment by the shing’anga and help him to organise rituals and help in the ritual by singing and dancing.
+Then, there are Mwami mediums who are members of that cult group, who still need some treatment by the shing’anga and help him to organise rituals, and assist in the ritual by singing and dancing.
 One of them may be a mwanang’anga, an apprentice shing’anga.
-And lastly, there are the Mwami possessed who still are ill or for other reasons not in kumfwana with their possessing spirits.
+And lastly, there are the Mwami-possessed who are still ill or, for other reasons, not in kumfwana with their possessing spirits.

-The purpose of the possession of a person from a certain area by a spirit coming from another area is to exchange information, for instance, white spirits for western medicine.
-The Lamba spirits tell us what they do in the Lamba region and what we should do here.
+The purpose of a spirit from one area possessing a person from another area is to exchange information, for instance, white spirits for Western medicine.
+Lamba spirits tell us what they do in the Lamba region and what we should do here.

 Mika Mwape Chungwa ∵ personal communication, 1986.